-This description may be understood almost as a portal or as a screen through which God communicates.
-The rod, furthermore, has extraordinary powers beyond comprehension even in today’s terms.
+This description may be understood as a portal or screen through which God communicates.
+The rod, furthermore, has extraordinary powers – beyond comprehension even in today’s terms.
 It causes plagues in Egypt (Exodus 7: 9-11), parts the Red Sea (Exodus 14: 20-22), and makes water pour out of a rock (Exodus 17:3-6/Numbers 20:7-11).
-There is something particular about this rod because if Moses was capable to do such things or to channel the divine power bestowed upon him, the rod would not be necessary.
-We may then ask if the rod was indeed from this world or is it a tool from outside of this world.
+There is something particular about this rod because if Moses was capable of doing such things or channeling the divine power bestowed upon him, the rod would not be necessary.
+We may then ask if the rod was indeed from this world or is it a tool from outside of this world?

-The wicked ones will be gone as a dram (Isaiah 29:7), while the angels who left their habitation are filthy dreamers (Jude 1:6-8).
+The wicked ones will be gone as a dream (Isaiah 29:7), while the angels who left their habitation are filthy dreamers (Jude 1:6-8).
 If we consider it really a dream in comparison to the real world (whatever it may be), then we live (or dream) in a simulation.
 Dreams are altered states of consciousness, felt inner awareness.
-If we look at the structures of dreams, we see they are different from thoughts and images we have during awake stages, but while we dream, we remember them as believing they are absolutely true, even if they are the most bizarre things and intensely visual.
-It is often about things that happened to us in the last few days, but it doesn’t play out as it did in our experience.
-Recalling the dreams as an important way how God speaks to us in the Bible, we may also consider parts of the human brain as a connecting point with the simulation.
+If we look at the structures of dreams, we see they are different from the thoughts and images we have during waking stages; but while we dream, we remember believing they are absolutely true, even if they are the most bizarre things and intensely visual.
+Dreams are often about things that happened to us in the last few days, but it doesn’t play out as in our actual experience.
+Recalling dreams is how God speaks to us in the Bible, and we may also consider parts of the human brain as a connecting point within the simulation.